zenoss/hbase-image/README.md

 and create a pull-request as you would normally.
 A Jenkins PR build will be started to verify that your changes will build in a Jenkins environment.

-One of the most common changes in this repo is updating the version of the componenet libraries.
+One of the most common changes in this repo is updating the version of the component libraries.
 Instructions for doing so can be found [here](./updating-libraries.md).

 # Releasing